zoeskan/MCB185/unit0_tools_of_the_trade/README.md

 The CLI always has a **focus**.
 When you first start up your terminal, the focus is your home directory.
-To examine the contents of your home directory, start up your terminal and they type:
+To examine the contents of your home directory, start up your terminal and then type:

 ```
 ls